-Inline foil is a very unique process and adds a great metallic shine to your artwork.
-Unlike stamped foil, you can literally apply Inline Foil to any solid color or gradient spectrum.
-You can apply Spot UV over the top for an extra pop of shine, you can cover an entire page with Inline Foil, and you can also integrate thin details into the foil, such as text and intricate lines.
+The inline foil is a unique process and adds great metallic shine to your artwork.
+Unlike stamped foil, you can apply Inline Foil to any solid color or gradient spectrum.
+You can use Spot UV over the top for an extra pop of shine, you can cover an entire page with Inline Foil, and you can also integrate thin details into the foil, such as text and intricate lines.

 For each printed side, you will need two files.
 The first file is your completed artwork.
 This is where you want ink to be applied.
 The second file is your Inline Foil mask file.
 This tells the printer where to lay the foil.

-It’s important, no matter which program you are using, that you do not move any elements when turning them black and white.
-The slightest shift in placement will make your foil not line up perfectly with your print.
+It’s essential, no matter which program you are using, that you do not move any elements when turning them black and white.
+The slightest shift in placement will make your foil not line up correctly with your print.

-A couple other things to keep in mind…A pure silver metallic foil can be achieved with placing your mask over a white background.
+A couple of other things to keep in mind…A pure silver metallic foil can be achieved by placing your mask over a white background.
 To avoid scratching the foil, we recommend using 15% K (c0, m0, y0, 15k) on your print files.
-This build helps to avoid scratches on the foil and still yields a rich silver color.
+This build helps to prevent scratches on the foil and still yields a rich silver color.

-For example, PhotoBuzz (below) wanted the entire front of their business card to be foiled.
+For example, PhotoBuzz (below) wanted the entire front of their inline foil business cards to be foiled.
 So the mask file is completely 100% black.
 And when printed, the white background becomes bright silver.

 Also, lighter colors foil the best.
 Your color will be slightly darker when printed, so the lighter the ink, the more vibrant the foil.